 Sidney Shreiner, Manitowoc Crane CARE

 Bill Smith, NBIS

 Chris Smith, Morrow Equipment Company

 Bryan Stevens, Shell

 Patrick Vallejos, Hanford Mission Integration Solutions (HMIS)

 Ellis Vliet (Chair, CCO Commission)

 David Wright, Space X

-NCCCO develops and maintains its certification programs through committees that report to the Board of Directors.
-A total of 10 Exam Management Committees are responsible for monitoring certification examinations for mobile (written exams and practical exams), tower, overhead, and articulating crane operators, digger derrick operators, crane inspectors, and lift directors, as well as signalpersons and riggers.
-Committee members suggest revisions to NCCCO’s testing procedures; work with and monitor the administration of the exams; oversee the work of item writers; monitor and oversee testing companies that may be contracted with for exam development and/or administration; and collect data necessary for psychometrically sound examinations.
+CCO develops and maintains its certification programs through committees that report to the Board of Directors.
+A total of 14 Exam Management Committees are responsible for monitoring certification examinations for mobile (written exams and practical exams), tower, overhead, and articulating crane operators, digger derrick operators, dedicated pile driver operators, drill rig operators, concrete pump operators, telehandler operators, crane inspectors, and lift directors, as well as signalpersons and riggers.
+Committee members suggest revisions to CCO’s testing procedures; work with and monitor the administration of the exams; oversee the work of item writers; monitor and oversee testing companies that may be contracted with for exam development and/or administration; and collect data necessary for psychometrically sound examinations.

 Additional committees that play an important role in the review, discipline, and appeals processes include: the Ethics and Discipline Committee responsible for establishing standards of conduct—such as ethical standards, policies, and procedures for disciplinary action—and for implementing those standards, policies, and procedures; the Appeals Committee responsible for establishing policies and procedures for hearing appeals of decisions and for hearing such appeals; and the Practical Exam Audit Committee (PEAC) responsible for establishing and maintaining CCO’s rigorous audit program.